Bouley New Vision

 Our Brushstroke Restaurant and Private Events Spaces Bouley Botanical and Bouley Test Kitchen will remain open and will be further enhanced for your next exciting celebration!

-Bouley Restaurant is going on an intermission later this year (at the end of January) as Chef Bouley goes on Sabbatical, travelling the world to expand his Culinary knowledge.
+Bouley Restaurant is going on an intermission later this year (after 2Q, 2017) as Chef Bouley goes on Sabbatical, travelling the world to expand his Culinary knowledge.

 Chef Bouley will engage in a deep study of the relationship between health and food during this period, taking Nutrition classes in Japan, the United States and Europe.
 He will travel to Japan, Peru, Cuba and Switzerland to consult with renowned experts and learn further about the science of nature and the healing science of whole foods.